 appellate court that hears appeals from trial courts in the eastern half

 of Missouri.
-The court consists of fourteen judges who dispose of more
+The court consists of 14judges who dispose of more

 help inform and educate Missouri citizens about the state court system.

 The judges on the court make themselves available to speak to groups and